-City staff, through a consultant, is in the process of obtaining permits from various regulatory agencies to repair levee sections identified for maintenance.
-Upon the issuance of the necessary permits, City staff on behalf of the District, will bid and construct the project within permit prescribed guidelines.
-Experience from past levee repairs and related work indicate that the permitting agencies allow work in the area only in Fall between September and end of December.
+City staff, through a consultant, has obtained permits from various regulatory agencies that will allow repair of levee sections identified for maintenance.
+City staff on behalf of the District, will bid and construct a repair project in the summer of 2019 within permit prescribed guidelines.
+Levee repairs and related work can only be accomplished in the Fall between September and end of December.
+The project is currently estimated to cost \$350,000.